DevMoath/docker-laravel/README.md

 * postgres:13
 * php:8-fpm or php:7.4-fpm (includes node-16 and composer 2)
 * redis:6-alpine
-* horizon (will restart every 60 seconds to read new changes)
+* Laravel horizon (will restart every 60 seconds to read new changes)
 * mailhog:latest

 ## Usage